fin-cli/handbook/commands/package/install.md

-# wp package install
+# fin package install

-Installs a WP-CLI package.
+Installs a FIN-CLI package.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 Packages are required to be a valid Composer package, and can be specified as:

-* Package name from WP-CLI's package index.
+* Package name from FIN-CLI's package index.
 * Git URL accessible by the current shell user.
 * Path to a directory on the local machine.
 * Local or remote .zip file.

-Packages are installed to `~/.wp-cli/packages/` by default.
-Use the `WP_CLI_PACKAGES_DIR` environment variable to provide a custom path.
+Packages are installed to `~/.fin-cli/packages/` by default.
+Use the `FIN_CLI_PACKAGES_DIR` environment variable to provide a custom path.

-When installing a local directory, WP-CLI simply registers a reference to the directory.
-If you move or delete the directory, WP-CLI's reference breaks.
+When installing a local directory, FIN-CLI simply registers a reference to the directory.
+If you move or delete the directory, FIN-CLI's reference breaks.

-When installing a .zip file, WP-CLI extracts the package to `~/.wp-cli/packages/local/&lt;package-name&gt;`.
+When installing a .zip file, FIN-CLI extracts the package to `~/.fin-cli/packages/local/&lt;package-name&gt;`.

 If Github token authorization is required, a GitHub Personal Access Token (https://github.com/settings/tokens) can be used.
 The following command will add a GitHub Personal Access Token to Composer's global configuration: composer config -g github-oauth.github.com &lt;GITHUB_TOKEN&gt; Once this has been added, the value used for &lt;GITHUB_TOKEN&gt; will be used for future authorization requests.